 “Mr. Constable.
 I have told you that you are misinformed, and that is the end of it.
-If you spend one minute more on my ranch then I am going to have to consider you intruders and I will get my gun, do you understand me?”
+If you spend one minute more on my ranch then I am going to have to consider you intruders and I will get my gun.
+Do you understand me?”

 “Now, my dear, there is no need for that…” Mr. Constable immediately frowned.